 Types of foot mycosis:

 1) Interdigital: Lesions are initially located in the area between the toes.
 Gradually erythema and scaling subside and maceration and cracking of the epidermis are observed (Figure 1).
+The most common location of tinea pedis is between the fourth and fifth toes.
 In persisting infection, lesions extend peripherally from the interdigital spaces onto the surrounding skin on the dorsal and plantar foot surfaces.
 The eruptions are accompanied by pruritus.

-3) Hyperhidrotic: Characteristic vesicles or blisters are initially located within the foot arch, and then spread onto the entire plantar area.
+3) Vesiculobullous (inflammatory): Characteristic vesicles or blisters are initially located within the foot arch, and then spread onto the entire plantar area.
 Vesicles dry out or, if perforated, form oozing erosions.

 1) Distal and lateral subungual onychomycosis: The most common form of dermatophyte onychomycosis.
-The infection starts at the free edge of the nail plate and gradually spreads within the nail bed towards the fold.
-The fungi cause keratinization of the nail bed, separation of the nail plate from the bed, and accumulation of brittle keratoid masses under the nail plate.
-This leads to discoloration of the nail, most often to milky color (whitening of the nail [Figure 2]).
+The infection starts at the distal edge of the nail plate and gradually spreads within the nail bed towards the proximal nail fold.
+The fungi cause keratinization of the nail bed, separation of the nail plate from the bed, and accumulation of subungual debris under the nail plate.
+This leads to discoloration of the nail, most often to a milky color (whitening of the nail [Figure 2]).
 Additionally, the space between the altered nail plate and bed may be inhabited by bacteria and molds.
-In such cases the color changes to yellow or dark brown.
+In such cases the color changes to yellow, green, or dark brown.

-2) Proximal subungual onychomycosis: Infection starts in the nail fold.
-Whitening of the nail part adjacent to the fold is observed.
+2) Proximal subungual onychomycosis: Infection starts in the proximal nail plate and whitening of the nail is observed.

-3) White superficial onychomycosis is caused by infection of the superficial nail plate layers and presents with white spots on the nail surface.
+3) White superficial onychomycosis: Infection of the superficial nail plate layers that presents with white spots on the nail surface.

 5) Dystrophic onychomycosis: An advanced form of onychomycosis with complete nail plate destruction.

-2. Hand mycosis and onychomycosis: Dermatophyte infection of the hands and fingernails is very rare.
-In the majority of cases only one hand is affected, and the disease is most often accompanied by foot mycosis; the infection is transferred from the feet to hands (Figure 2).
+2. Hand mycosis and fingernail onychomycosis: Dermatophyte infection of the hands and fingernails is very rare.
+In the majority of cases only one hand is affected, and the disease is most often accompanied by foot mycosis, as the infection is transferred from the feet to hands (Figure 2).
 Symptoms include hyperkeratosis and palmar peeling.
-When the infection spreads to the dorsal hand surface, erythematous lesions are observed, well separated from the healthy skin, with pronounced inflammation of the margins.
+When the infection spreads to the dorsal hand surface, erythematous lesions that are well separated from the healthy skin, with pronounced inflammation of the margins are observed.
 Nails are thickened, brittle, with uneven surface, and discolored (white or yellow).

-4. Facial mycosis most often occurs in children.
-As in other dermatophyte infections, pronounced inflammation of the lesions is observed, exacerbated on the margins and less severe in the central part, as well as superficial exfoliation.
+4. Facial mycosis (tinea faciei): This most often occurs in children.
+As in other dermatophyte infections, pronounced inflammation of the lesions is observed in an annular pattern (exacerbated on the margins and less severe in the central part) as well as superficial exfoliation.
 In some cases the picture may be less specific, and the nonexfoliating erythematous lesions may be similar to those observed in other dermatoses such as seborrheic dermatitis, atopic dermatitis, and lupus erythematosus.

-5. Inguinal mycosis: Dermatophyte infections of the groins are more common in adults.
-Lesions are located in the groins and in the upper part of the inner thigh, rarely on the scrotum and in the perineal area.
+5. Inguinal mycosis (tinea cruris): Dermatophyte infections of the groins are more common in adults.
+Lesions are located in the groins and the upper part of the inner thigh, classically sparing the scrotum (Figure 4).
 Exfoliating erythematous lesions with enhanced inflammation on the margins are observed.

-6. Tinea capitis is more common in children.
+6. Tinea capitis: This is more common in children.
 Microsporum infection is characterized by the presence of spores on the outer surface of hair (ectothrix infection).
 Hair shafts are broken at different heights.
+Involvement of other hair-bearing sites is also possible, such as within the beard (tinea barbae).

 In infection caused by anthropophilic fungi (M audouini, T tonsurans), minor peripherally spreading exfoliation is observed on the scalp.
 Anthropophilic fungi cause epidemics of tinea capitis in schools and kindergartens.